GDQuest/website/content/news/2020/08/godot-2D-secrets-funded/index.md

-+++
-title = "Godot 2D Secrets: Funded in 48 Hours"
+---
+aliases:
+- godot-pcg-secrets-out
+author: nathan
+banner:
+  src: /img/product/godot/2d-secrets.png
+date: "2020-08-22T00:00:00-06:00"
-description = "We are on Kickstarter to crowdfund a comprehensive Godot course to make 2D games.
-It was funded in less than 48 hours!" author = "nathan"
+description: We are on Kickstarter to crowdfund a comprehensive Godot course to make 2D games.
+It was funded in less than 48 hours!

-date = 2020-08-22
+title: 'Godot 2D Secrets: Funded in 48 Hours'
-weight = 5
+weight: 5

-aliases = ["godot-pcg-secrets-out"]

-[banner]
-src = "/img/product/godot/2d-secrets.png"
-+++
+---

 **Learn a breadth of techniques** professionals use to create 2D games!